Missing teen with autism on Long Island found safe

-HEMPSTEAD, Long Island (WABC) --The search for a missing teenager with autism on Long Island has had a happy ending.
+FRANKLIN SQUARE, Long Island (WABC) --The search for a missing teenager with autism on Long Island has had a happy ending.

-17-year-old Joseph "Michael" Barbella was found safe early Tuesday morning after missing for several hours in the Nassau County town of Hempstead.
+Authorities say 17-year-old Joseph "Michael" Barbella, who lives in Franklin Square, was found safe early Tuesday morning after missing for several hours.

-He ran away after he was spooked by a loud noise on Monday.
+His family said he became frightened while on a bowling trip to Malverne and ran off.

 Residents were asked to check their sheds, garages, yards and under cars for Joseph, who answers to the name of Michael.

-He was found early Tuesday morning, sleeping in a neighbor's car.
+He was found early Tuesday morning, sleeping in Nick Giarusso's backyard in Malverne.

+Barbella was apparently in the bushes and had taken off much of his clothes.
+Giarusso spotted the clothing hanging up and called police.

+"He had taken off his clothes and tossed them over the fence," he said. "(He was) in the corner over there between the two fences...right in my backyard."

 ----------